-Forward Forwards a received message to other destination address(es).
+Forward Forwards the message to other destination address(es).

-Save Contact Stores the callback number, e-mail address, and numbers in the received message into your Contacts.
-Save as Templates Stores the message as a template for future messages.
+Save Contact Stores the callback number, e-mail address, and numbers in the sent message into your Contacts.

+Save To Templates Stores the message as a template for future messages.

-Lock/Unlock Locks or unlocks the selected message.
+Lock/Unlock Locks the selected so that it cannot be deleted.

-Message Info Shows the message type priority and status.
+Message Info Shows information about the message, such as type, priority, and status.